-For 80 years The Wizard of Oz has captivated audiences with it technicolour beauty, its light shining across countless generations.
+For 80 years The Wizard of Oz has captivated audiences with its technicolour beauty, it’s light shining across countless generations.
 While its music and performances have entered the realms of cinematic legend.
 But what makes this 1939 picture a timeless classic of cinema?
 Is it the cutting edge use of new effects?
 The beautifully written musical score?
 Or is it the ability of the film to tap into the truths of human society, belonging and leadership?
-For me The Wizard of Oz plays with societal themes that have stretched from 1939 to the modern world we now live in.
-Ensuring its ability to speak to new generations on every step of its 80 year journey.
+For me, The Wizard of Oz plays with societal themes that have stretched from 1939 to the modern world we now live in.
+Ensuring its ability to speak to new generations on every step of its 80-year journey.

 When MGM decided to loosely adapt Baum’s Wizard of Oz for film, they were following several previous incarnations of Baum’s book.
 From a musical stage version in 1902 to a silent movie version in 1910.
 But unlike its previous version’s, MGM’s was to be given the full Hollywood treatment.
 From a studio at the top of its game in creativity and production.

 The big vision of MGM studios was however, hampered by the technical restrictions of the time.
 And The Wizard of Oz would have turbulent beginnings, and an even more turbulent shoot.
 Multiple script rewrites and four changes of director hampered the production.
 Alongside costumes that rarely allowed movement, effects that went wrong and a set that needed constant attention.
 Oz’s budget increased day on day, as it reached the a height of 2.7 million dollars, double the cost of any previous MGM picture.
 However despite the obstacles that stood in their way, including the daunting and technically draining process of filming in colour.